Dacha: Post-Soviet

-Dachas have also started appearing in regions of North America known for their high concentrations of immigrants from Russia and Ukraine.
+Dachas have started appearing in regions of North America that have high concentrations of immigrants from Russia and Ukraine.
 Russians and Ukrainians from New York, Long Island, and New Jersey have been retreating to their Russian-style dacha homes in the forests of Upstate New York in order to recreate the dacha experiences they had during the Soviet era.

 Dacha gardens

 Dacha plots are usually not more than 600 sqm in area; in some cases over 1200 or 1500 sqm, but nearly never exceeding 0.96 ha.
 They therefore are too small to grow any large amount of fruits and vegetables, thus sometimes they are also grown on separate dedicated plots of ground nearby.
 In Soviet times and sometimes now, such dedicated plots of ground were often made of the unused sections of agricultural fields owned by collective farms.
 Many small dacha plots, especially those that were recently purchased, are not used for large-scale fruit and vegetable farming.
 Instead, they are frequently used for gardening and planting exotic plants.

 Due to custom and the perceived high costs of good equipment, even relatively large plots of land are often cultivated manually using equipment such as a spade or a spading fork.
 In autumn the grown potatoes and other crops are gathered and transported to the city where they are stored in cellars, dugouts (usually located on unused plots of ground), or in personal automobile garages.

 Many Russians prefer to grow vegetables themselves because of the widespread belief in the excessive use of agrochemicals in the vegetables from supermarkets and grocery stores, and the higher costs of the vegetables in stores and bazaars, especially among the older part of the population.
 Also, growing one's own food supplies is a long-lived Russian tradition practised even by many affluent Russians.
 It is seen as a way to have a connection to the land, to be self-sufficient, and for many, to find some escape from a capitalist economy.

 While a large portion of urban Russians grow some vegetables in their dacha gardens, the perception in some parts of society that urban Russians are becoming increasingly self-sufficient is a myth, and only some 15 percent of vegetables are grown by urban dwellers.

 The most common dacha fruits in cool temperate regions of Russia are apple, blackcurrant, redcurrant, gooseberry, raspberry and strawberry (sometimes also sour cherry, downy cherry, rose hips, plum, bird cherry, pear, sea-buckthorn, Actinidia kolomikta, black chokeberry, serviceberry, barberry, sweetberry honeysuckle, blackberry and grape, but many of them are either rare or not hardy enough and require winter protection).
 Popular vegetables and herbs are potato, cucumber, zucchini, pumpkin, tomato, carrot, red bell peppers (capsicum), beetroot, cabbage, cauliflower, radish, turnip, onion, garlic, dill, parsley, rhubarb, sorrel, papaver, earth apple, horseradish and others.